Fx-Professional-Services/HorizonDocs/Horizon User Guide/Old documentation/04 Products/D. Configurators/Create a Configurator.md

 3. Click on **New Record**.
 4. Enter **Details**.
     - Input the **name** of the configurator.
-    - Choose the unit of measure from the pop-up picker.
+    - Choose the unit of measure from the picker.

 That's it!
 You have successfully created a configurator.
 If you have further questions, feel free to reach out to our support team.